Frøya Dorsin

-Frøya Brennskag-Dorsin (born 7 January 2007) is a Norwegian professional footballer who plays as a forward for Première Ligue club Paris Saint-Germain.
+Frøya Brennskag-Dorsin (born 7 January 2007) is a Norwegian professional footballer who plays as a forward for Campeonato Nacional Feminino club Benfica, on loan from Première Ligue club Paris Saint-Germain.

 Early life

 Dorsin was born on 7 January 2007 in Norway.
 The daughter of Sweden international Mikael Dorsin, she has a younger brother.
 Growing up, she played handball before choosing to focus on football.

 Club career

 As a youth player, Dorsin joined the academy of Norwegian side Rosenborg, where she started her senior career.
 Altogether, she made 28 league appearances and scored five goals while playing for the club.

 On 20 September 2024, Dorsin joined French club Paris Saint-Germain on a three-year deal.
 She scored her first goal for the club on 9 November 2024 in a 4–0 league win against Strasbourg.

+In January 2026, Dorsin signed Italian club AS Roma until the end of the season.
+She scored twice across 12 league matches in her six-month Serie A stint.
+Roma opted not to acquire Dorsin permanently at the end of her loan.

+After her spell at Roma ended, Dorsin was sent out on loan once again, this time to Campeonato Nacional Feminino club Benfica through the 2026–27 season.

 International career

 Dorsin played for the Norway women's national under-17 football team for 2023 UEFA Women's Under-17 Championship qualification and 2024 UEFA Women's Under-17 Championship qualification and captained the team.
 In 2024, she started playing for the Norway women's national under-19 football team.